urbanairship/objectstate/README.md

 `{animals: {cats: {sound: 'meow'}}}`, `'animals.cats.sound'` would refer to the string `'meow'`.
 If you do not need deep property access, a regular string will work as you would expect.

-## API

-`objectState(_initial, _options) -> DuplexStream`

-* `_initial` is an optional object to use as the initial state.
-If a non-object is provided, a `TypeError` will be thrown.
-* `_options` is an optional configuration object, accepting as options:
-  - `batch: Boolean` - A boolean indicating whether or not emissions should be "batched", controlled by the `batchFn` parameter.
-  - `batchFn: Function` - A function that takes a callback that is used to coordinate batch emissions, defaults to [`process.nextTick`](https://nodejs.org/api/process.html#process_process_nexttick_callback_arg).

-ObjectState instances are readable/writable streams.
-ObjectState emits whenever its internal state changes, and can be written to with an object to set its internal state.
-If a non-object is written, an `error` event will be emitted.
-Writes of `undefined` are ignored entirely.

 ### Instance Methods